First Snow Last Light has been long-listed for the International Dublin Literary Award.

 Read reviews in

 Toronto Star and

 Globe and Mail.

 See book “trailer” here.

-Excerpt published in The Globe and Mail and in the Calgary Herald.
+Excerpt published in The Globe and Mail.

 See this recent feature in The Scotsman Newspaper by David Robinson.